Meet the founders

 Scott and Tiffany, on why they created Measured Collective.

-Measured Collective helps marketers understand, comply with and excel at data-privacy legislation.
+Measured Collective helps you understand, comply with and excel at data-privacy legislation.

 We analyse the growing array of data privacy legislation and figure out what it really means for marketers.
 We communicate this to you in a way you can understand, telling you what it means for the tech you use every day like web analytics, CRM & email marketing software.